Creating a trigger for Data Streams that invokes a container from Serverless Containers

 -

-database: Location of the YDB DB the Data Streams stream is linked to.To find out where the DB is located, run the
+database: Location of the YDB database associated with the stream in Data Streams.To find out where the DB is located, run the

 yc ydb database listcommand.
-The DB location is specified in theENDPOINTcolumn, in thedatabaseparameter, e.g.,/ru-central1/b1gia87mba**********/etn7hehf6g*******. -
+The database location is specified in theENDPOINTcolumn, in thedatabaseproperty, e.g.,/ru-central1/b1gia87mba**********/etn7hehf6g*******. -

-service_account_id: ID of the service account with permissions to read from the stream and write to it. -
+service_account_id: ID of the service account with write and read permissions for the stream. -

 batch_size: Message batch size.
-This is an optional parameter.
+This is an optional setting.
 The values may range from 1 B to 64 KB.
 The default value is 1 B.

 -

-dlq: Dead-letter queue message parameters:queue_id: Dead-letter queue ID.
-This is an optional parameter.service_account_id: ID of the service account with write permissions to the dead-letter queue.
-This is an optional parameter.
+dlq: Dead-letter queue settings:queue_id: Dead-letter queue ID.service_account_id: ID of the service account with write permissions for the dead-letter queue.

 -